TERREMEMBER/znbase/docs/content/v2.1/quick-start/build-apps/cpp/ycql.md

 The tutorial assumes that you have:

-- installed YugabyteDB, created a universe, and are able to interact with it using the YCQL shell (`ycqlsh`).
+- installed ZNbaseDB, created a universe, and are able to interact with it using the YCQL shell (`ycqlsh`).
 If not, please follow the steps in the [Quick Start guide](../../../../api/ycql/quick-start/).
 - have a 32-bit (x86) or 64-bit (x64) architecture machine.
 - have gcc 4.1.2 or later, Clang 3.4 or later installed.